-Applications for our 2025 Community Grants will be available in November 2024, and due January 31, 2025.
+Applications for our 2025 Community Grants are due January 31, 2025.

 The SLCF awards grants of up to $3,000 for projects to benefit the area of Seeley Lake, MT.
 Applications are due January 31st each year, and grant awards are usually announced by early March.